Resilient Distributed Estimation Through Adversary Detection: Numerical Examples

-Figure~\ref{fig: undetectableAttack} shows the effect of an undetectable attack when the normally behaving agent models are globally observable.
-Adversarial agents avoid detection, as no agent raises a flag indicating the presence of an adversarial agent.
-Comparing Figures~\ref{fig: noAttack} and~\ref{fig: undetectableAttack}, we see that the set of $10$ adversarial agents still affects the estimation performance.
-Compared to the case where all agents behave normally, when there are adversarial agents, the normally behaving agents have larger estimation errors.
-Since the set of normally behaving agent models is globally observable, their estimates still move toward the true value of the parameter $\theta^*$.
-This differs from the second example, in which the set of normally behaving agent models was globally unobservable, and the adversarial agents could simultaneously avoid detection and cause the estimates of the normal agents to move toward $\theta^* + \overline{\mu}$.
+Figure~\ref{fig: unobservableAttack} shows the effect of an undetectable attack when the normally behaving agent models are globally observable.
+Adversarial agents avoid detection, as no agent raises a flag indicating the presence of an adversarial agent, but the adversarial agents cannot prevent the normally behaving agents from converging to the correct estimate of $\theta^*$.
 The results of the third and fourth numerical examples verify Theorem~\ref{thm: resilientOperation}.
-If the normally behaving agent models are globally observable, then, either the $\mathcal{FRDE}$ algorithm correctly detects the presence of adversarial agents (Figure~\ref{fig: detectableAttack}), or, if the adversarial agents behave in an undetectable manner, the normally behaving agents correctly estimate the parameter $\theta^*$ (Figure~\ref{fig: undetectableAttack}).
+If the network of normally behaving agents is connected globally observable, and, if the adversarial agents behave in an undetectable manner, the normally behaving agents' estimates converge to the parameter $\theta^*$.